 M: I like to use physical and verbal call and response techniques.
 This means that the students are utilising kinaesthetic, aural and visual learning, even while I’m getting their attention!
 We do lots of unusual copy-cat sounds, vocalisations and physical movements to keep the sessions entertaining and engaging.

-A: ASPA Ed is all about learning through fun – we aren’t afraid to be silly or try a new learning technique if we feel the students are losing focus or energy.
-We also have a very team-based approach to teaching and if we feel the students are losing interest we’ll work together to try a new song, or dance.
+A: ASPA Education is all about learning through fun – we aren’t afraid to be silly or try a new learning technique if we feel the students are losing focus or energy.
+We also have a very team-based approach to teaching and if we feel the students are losing interest we’ll work together to try a new song or dance.
 Sometimes it’s just as simple as changing where the front of the room is, or the order of the songs, just to keep the students on their toes!

 What kind of skills do you think the classroom and music teachers develop by taking part in the ASPA Ed program?

-M: By taking part in the ASPA Ed programs, teachers are able to pick up a few new tricks that may be performing arts based.
+M: By taking part in the ASPA Education programs, teachers are able to pick up a few new tricks that may be performing arts based.
 These tricks can be used in their classrooms too.
 The attention-grabbers we use are exciting, fun and are alternatives to some traditional techniques.
-The ASPA Ed program is also excellent in encouraging teachers and students to learn together.
+The ASPA Education program is also excellent in encouraging teachers and students to learn together.
 Both teachers and students learn, make mistakes, and present to each other.
 This further develops rapport in a fun, engaging program, away from the traditional classroom setting.

-A: I hope that the teachers learn that teaching music, dance and drama doesn’t have to be scary or difficult.
+A: I hope that the teachers learn that teaching music, dance or drama doesn’t have to be scary or difficult.
 We teach them to break down songs and routines into small sections that can be tackled one bit at a time and makes them seem less overwhelming.
 We emphasise that the teachers and students should feel like they’re learning together and that it can be a powerful bonding experience.
 This is exemplified even more by those teachers that choose to conduct items at the concerts when we work with them to develop their conducting style.

 In what ways do you think the students benefit from participating in the program?

 A: Our over-arching goal for the students is to build confidence in themselves; both in the form of having the courage to perform in front of an audience but also through completing and succeeding at a project that they have never done before.
 Our concerts give the students this goal to work towards.
 Learning songs and dances can be a great way for students to develop memory skills, through recalling lyrics and moves learnt in previous sessions.
-The development of fine-motor skills is also an outcome of the REDed dances that we teach, all disguised as fun routines.
+The development of fine motor skills is also an outcome of the REDed dances that we teach, all disguised as fun routines.